washanhanzi/washanhanzi.github.io/content/en/posts/pragmaticGRPC1.md

 Interceptor is like the `middleware` in `REST` framework.
 You can get all you need from [this repo](https://github.com/grpc-ecosystem/go-grpc-middleware).
 The interceptor chain just works like middleware chain in `REST` framework.

 Almost in every `REST` framework, you can define a specific middleware for a specific controller or endpoint.
 Unfortuanately, I haven't found an easy way to do this in `gRPC`, you can only write interceptor for the whole server, after that, you can filter your routes in interceptor, or you can put the code directly in the `controller`.

-Metadata is the HTTP/2 version of http headers.
-Since gRPC uses HTTP/2, gRPC also use metadata.
+HTTP/2 version of http headers is `metadata`, which used in gRPC.
 You can find a detailed explanation [here](https://github.com/grpc/grpc-go/blob/master/Documentation/grpc-metadata.md).

 A lot of things can be done with interceptor using metadata and context, like authentication and authorization.